Apps make your Mac amazing. Here are some I find useful, so you may too.

 The best free FTP app I’ve found so far.
 It that has a nice interface, is easy to use, and performs well.
 Be careful when downloading though.
 I sometimes see ads with download links for other software that you don’t want, so be sure to use the proper download links!

-Mac OS X Yosemite now has batch renaming built into the Finder, but if you want something more powerful you should look at Name Mangler.
+Mac OS X Yosemite and later have batch renaming built into the Finder, but if you want something more powerful you should look at Name Mangler.

 If you need to capture videos of your screen ScreenFlow is awesome.
 It not only lets you capture your screen, but it also lets you edit the captures, put various clips together, add callouts, audio and more.
 I use Screenflow to record my YouTube videos as well as the video demos for my InDesign scripts.